 A Healthy Dose of Optimism

-Being optimistic is thought to prolong life because optimists tend to:
+Being optimistic is thought to help people be healthier and live longer.
+This may be because optimists tend to:

-For decades, psychologists have studied the link between positive thinking and physical and mental health.
-However, it is more important to change negative thought patterns into positive ones than to worry about being optimistic.
+Psychologists know the link between positive thinking and physical and mental health.
+It helps to change negative thought patterns into positive ones.
+However, do not worry if you are not optimistic!

-Determining whether you think more optimistically or pessimistically may have to do with how you explain events in your life.
+Are you an optimist or a non-optimist?
+It may have to do with how you explain events in your life.

-Optimists tend to see setbacks as specific, temporary, and changeable.
-Because of this, they are motivated to take action.
-Non-optimists tend to look at setbacks as general, permanent, and hopeless—symptoms of widespread failure that cannot be changed or managed.
+Optimists tend to see setbacks as specific, short-term and changeable.
+This moves them to take action.
+Non-optimists tend to look at setbacks as general, lasting, and hopeless.

-For example, an optimist who did not follow through on an exercise routine for a week might say, "I had a lot going on this week.
+For example, an optimist skipped her exercise routine for a whole week.
+She said "I had a lot going on this week.
 I did not plan my time too well.
 I will have to do better next week."
 A pessimist in the same situation might say, "I have no self-discipline.
-I obviously will not be able to meet my goals.
+Obviously, I cannot meet my goals.
 Exercise just is not for me."

-Mood can also influence whether optimistic or pessimistic thoughts dominate your brain by changing how you interpret situations.
-Most people are a blend of optimism and pessimism, depending on the situation.
+Mood can also affect whether you have more positive or negative thoughts.
+This is because mood can change how you interpret events.
+Most people are a blend of optimism and pessimism.
+It depends on the situation.

 Optimistic people tend to lift their moods using:

-Optimism, like other interpersonal skills, can be learned.
-One technique is to write about setbacks and practice arguing with your less optimistic thoughts until a more realistic vision of what has happened and what is likely to happen in the future.
+Optimism can be learned.
+One technique is to write about setbacks.
+Then practice arguing with your less optimistic thoughts.
+Do this until you have a more realistic view of what has happened—or what is likely to happen in the future.

 It takes focus to change negative thoughts into positive ones.
-But, with a little practice, we can all incorporate a healthy dose of optimism into our lives.
+But, with practice, we can all bring more healthy optimism to our lives.